Skip to content

 Lune.run(app, ...) { ... }

-app.async starts a Fiber::ExecutionContext::Isolated — a real OS thread with its own Crystal scheduler — so sleep, channels, and IO all work as expected.
+app.async spawns a fiber into a shared background thread pool (Fiber::ExecutionContext::Parallel) — so sleep, channels, and IO all work as expected.
 An optional name helps with debugging:

 crystal